smblott-github/py-hardlink/README.md

 bad, really.
 But they might also delete the wrong files leaving you with no backup.

 So I decided to write my own de-duplicator.
-At least, that way, I have no one to blame but myself!
+At least, that way, I only have myself to blame.

 ## Approach

 Group files by:

 * size
-* the file system they're on
+* the file system mount point they're on
 * MD5 hash
 * SHA256 hash